aaronpuchert/throttle/README.md

 Compilation & Installation
 --------------------------
 After cloning the repository and `cd`ing into the main directory, execute `make` to compile.
 If you want a debug version, run `make debug` instead.
-The debug version reads the temperature from  a local file `./temp_input` and writes the frequencies to `./cpu#freq`, where `#` runs through the cores.
+The debug version reads the temperature from  a local file `temp_input` and writes the frequencies to `cpu#freq`, where `#` runs through the cores.

-You can also install the throttle daemon as `systemd` service.
-Just execute `sudo make install`.
-You might want to adjust the settings in `throttle.conf` before. (see below) Uninstalling works similarly by `sudo make uninstall`.
+The daemon can be installed as [systemd](http://freedesktop.org/wiki/Software/systemd/) service.
+Just execute (as root) `make install`, then `systemctl daemon-reload` and `systemctl enable throttle.service`.
+With `start` instead of `enable`, you can try the daemon in the current session.
+You might want to adjust the settings in `throttle.conf` before. (see below) Uninstalling works similarly by `make uninstall` (as root, of course).

 The program can also be called directly via